Mucce21/Roller_coaster_EDA/README.md

 4.Feature understaning
 5.Feature relationships

-findings- found out that around the 50s-60s when roller coasters stated using steel as material the roller coaster speed and height got drastically dincreased.
+findings- found out that around the 50s-60s when roller coasters stated using steel as material the roller coaster speed and height got drastically increased.